mark-hahn/basecamp/README.md

 - `file` is a path to a file.
 When present the contents of the file are sent as the body.
 If the Content-Length header is not set it will be set for you.
 The Content-Type is not set and will usually need to be provided.

 The `callback` signature is `(error, result)`.  `error` is a standard error param from a node callback. `result` is a javascript object with the api request results.
-The contents of `result` varies based on the command.
+The contents of `result` vary based on the command.
 See the Basecamp [documentation](https://github.com/37signals/bcx-api) for details.
-Only JSON callbacks are supported for now.
+Note that some commands require multiple requests (see query option above) when more than 50 items are returned.

 ## Credits